top of page

 Search

-First things first: histamine are everywhere.
-They're in the foods you eat, some are made by the microbes that reside in your gut.
-Some are produced by your body's daily metabolic function.
-They're also an integral part of your immune system.
+Histamines are everywhere.
+They're in the foods you eat, some are made by your microbiome, those microscopic guys that reside in your gut.

 Let's use the analogy of the sink, to help illustrate our point here.
+Many use the rain barrel analogy, but we think there's an explanation piece missing in that scenario.

 Now let's look at the drain at the bottom of your sink.
 Is it working properly, is it open?
 Is it plugged?
 Or is it slow to drain?